 7.2.3 Desired PAR Changes

-Consistent with the congestion cost calculation established in Section 7.2.2 above, if the NYISO congestion costs associated with the Ramapo PAR are less than the PJM congestion costs associated with the Ramapo PAR, then hold or take taps into NYISO.
+Consistent with the congestion cost calculation established in Section 7.2.2 above, if the NYISO congestion costs associated with a NY-NJ PAR are less than the PJM congestion costs associated with the same NY-NJ PAR, then hold or take taps into NYISO.

-Similarly, if the PJM congestion costs associated with the Ramapo PAR are less than NYISO congestion costs associated with the Ramapo PAR, then hold or take taps into PJM.
+Similarly, if the PJM congestion costs associated with a NY-NJ PAR are less than NYISO congestion costs associated with the same NY-NJ PAR, then hold or take taps into PJM.

-Any action on the Ramapo PARs will be coordinated between the Parties and taken into consideration other PAR actions.
+Any action on the NY-NJ PARs will be coordinated between the Parties and taken into consideration other PAR actions.

 8 Real-Time Energy Market Settlements